gbmhunter/blog/content/posts/2019/12-31-december-2019-updates/_index.md

 * Added a new page on {{% link text="Map Tile Servers" src="/space/map-tile-servers" %}}.

-* Updated the tmux page with a walk-through on how to install tmux from source.
+* Updated the {{% link text="tmux page" src="/programming/operating-systems/linux/programs/tmux" %}} with a walk-through on how to install tmux from source.